 Ah!
 I later realized that it was the same well where hundreds of martyrs jumped during the famous massacre!
 The story of this terrible bloodbath is expressed in the Martyr’s Gallery at the place.

-The Fired Point
+The Bullet Point

 Over 5000 people converge on the Indian side alone to watch the ceremony known as Beating Retreat.

 If you are in Amritsar & haven’t tried out various famous eating joints; your trip has been wasted.
-Right from the Golden Temple langar to famous “dhabas” – some more than the century-old; the city has various eating options for veg & nonveg and definitely for sugary lovers!
+Right from the Golden Temple Langar to famous “dhabas” – some more than the century-old; the city has various eating options for veg & nonveg and definitely for sugary lovers!

 Stop counting calories and open your mouth for a treat!

-Kesar da Dhaba is a legendary eat out which opened in 1916 in Lahore and shifted to Amritsar during partition, they prepare and serve food the same way since they opened and it’s a big hit!!
+Kesar da Dhaba is a legendary eat out, which opened in 1916 in Lahore and shifted to Amritsar during partition, they prepare and serve food the same way since they opened and it’s a big hit!!

-Traveling to Amritsar is simple just buying a ticket in any of the Shatabdi trains that depart from New Delhi or alternatively book an overnight bus online.
+Travelling to Amritsar is simple just buying a ticket in any of the Shatabdi trains that depart from New Delhi or alternatively book an overnight bus online.
 Most of these buses depart from the Red Fort/Kashmiri Gate ISBT depot.
 You could also drive its 6 to7 hours from New Delhi.
 It is extremely well connected by air also.